 Epistemic (Anti)Patterns

-domain > Knowledge Architecture
+Domain > Knowledge Architecture

 A structured approach for organizing, linking, and governing the movement of knowledge through people, tools, and systems—so decisions and actions are informed, timely, and connected to context.